lucasxbron/ThreadUp/TRADEMARK.md

-# Trademark & Brand Guidelines (Proprietary)
+# Brand Guidelines (Proprietary)

 ## 1. Brand Ownership

 The name **“ThreadUp”**, the logo, design elements, UI, colors, and overall visual identity are the **exclusive property of Lucas Bron**.
-They are protected by copyright and trademark rights and are **not licensed for use**, even though the source code is publicly visible.
+They are protected by copyright rights and are **not licensed for use**, even though the source code is publicly visible.

 ---